-The connector for the PDS card is a 140-pin connector manufactured by KEL Connectors, Incorporated.
+The PDS connector is a 140-pin connector manufactured by KEL Connectors, Incorporated.
 The connector on the main circuit board is KEL part number 8817-140-170SH; the corresponding connector on the PDS card is part number 8807-140-170LH.

-Figure 2-2 shows the locations of both the PDS connector and the NuBus connector on the PDS card.
-Normally, only the PDS connector is present on a PDS card.
+Figure 2-4 shows the locations of both the PDS connector and the NuBus connector on the PDS card.
+Normally only the PDS connector is present on a PDS card.